The driver licence is a key identity document which unfortunately makes it attractive for those wanting to commit fraud or steal your identity.

 Tasmania has uploaded our driver licence information to the secure system in preparation for the full nation-wide rollout, until the NDLFRS is operational this data will not be available for Face Matching Services.

-For further information on the National Facial Biometric Matching Capability and how it protects your identity can be found at https://beta.idmatch.gov.au/for-individuals
+For further information on the National Facial Biometric Matching Capability and how it protects your identity can be found on the Australian Government IDMatch page.

 If you are a victim of identity fraud or would like further information on protecting your identity, please check the information available here.